 - I’m now in the habit of pausing before I buy something.
 I take time to ask myself why I really want it, and will I want it and use it next year, and the year after that, and so on.

 - If I am going to buy something, I try to be a more informed consumer.
 Are there alternatives that are not harmful, or at the least – less harmful to people, animals, and the environment?
 Sure, I’m promoting new things on UniGuide.
-But I’m also a huge fan of buying used stuff on Craigslist and eBay, and I’m a big believer in living a more minimalist life and the sharing economy too.
+But I’m also a huge fan of buying used stuff on Craigslist and eBay, and I’m a big believer in living a more minimalist life and in the sharing economy too.

 Businesses bow to the will of consumers.
 Better consumers inspire better businesses.
 Consumers hold all the cards, even though we don’t always realize it.